 Relief is also requested for Area C, to allow for a building on the shoreline to encompass an administration office, a clubhouse, and two resort suites on the second floor.
-Concerns have been raised with regard to the build height (maximum of 7 m), the reduced setback to the road, and general congestion.
+Concerns have been raised with regard to the increased height, the reduced setback to the road and general congestion.

 Shoreline development which supports tourism is encouraged, as such use of the shoreline for administration and leisure may be suitable.
-Without confirmation for the size of the land area, and in the absence of renderings to demonstrate compatibility such as massing, and pattern of the surrounding area, it is extremely difficult to provide a supportive recommendation for the second floor resort suites aspect of the proposal.
+In the absence of renderings to demonstrate no negative impacts, and that the view of the bay would not be spoiled for the properties behind it, it is extremely difficult to provide a supportive recommendation for this aspect of the proposal.